AndrewNgKF/books_repo/readme.md

 ## Thoughts

-Codebases should be set up with developer happiness in mind, with code being simply written, concise and easy to understand.
+Codebases should be set up with developer happiness in mind, with code being written simply, concise and easy to understand.

 ## Setup instructions